HTC third quarter profit beats estimates as cost cuts offset weak sales

 Brisk business for the iPhone 6, which many view as the main competitor to HTC's One M8, likely cut into HTC's sales in September, SinoPac Securities analyst Calvin Huang wrote in a recent research note.

-Shares of HTC closed up 2.3 percent before the earnings release, compared with a 1.5 percent gain in the benchmark TAIEX index.
+Shares of HTC closed up 2.3 percent before the earnings release, compared with a 1.5 percent gain in the benchmark TAIEX index .TWII.

 (Reporting by Michael Gold and Faith Hung; Editing by Kenneth Maxwell)